ycm-core/ycmd/README.md

 the `kwargs` dictionary and are common to all completers:

 - `language`: an identifier of the completer that called the function.
-Its value is `python` for the Python completer and `cfamily` for the C-family completer.
+Its value is `python` for the Python completer, `cfamily` for the C-family completer and `vala` for the Vala completer.
 This argument is useful to configure several completers at once.
-For
-  instance:
+For instance:

   ```python
   def Settings( **kwargs ):